johann-solo/om-go/site/content/blog/2017-08-30-grilled-romaine-yoghurt-dressing.md

 image: null
 categories: blog
 tags: food
-excerpt: '<p>A great way to eat your salad and a perfect side for anything grilled</p> '
+excerpt: 'A great way to eat your salad and a perfect side for anything grilled'
 ---
 Hope the grills are still hot you guys cause this grilled romaine lettuce is just the change you want in a salad.
 Still on the crisp side but with a brilliant smokiness.
 The dressing gives it a lovely little fresh zing and it's also the easiest thing to make on the grill!
 <br>